-- The Company reviews the estimated useful lives of property, plant and equipment at the end of each annual reporting period.
-The management of the Company uses their judgment in estimating useful lives of property, plant and equipment.
-Their assumptions may change and new amounts calculated; - The Company reviews property, plant and equipment and intangible assets recoverability whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+- the Company reviews property, plant and equipment and intangible assets recoverability whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less selling costs and value in use.
 The Company does not believe that any material adjustments due to impairment of the Company's assets are needed at the balance sheet date considering the planned production and sales levels; - Upon valuation of inventories, the management relies on its best knowledge taking into consideration historical experience, general background information and potential assumptions and conditions of future events.
-In determining the impairment of inventories, the sales potential as well as the net realisable value of inventory is taken into consideration; - The Company estimates allowance for impairment of receivables.
+In determining the impairment of inventories, the sales potential as well as the net realisable value of inventory is taken into consideration; - the Company estimates allowance for impairment of receivables.
 The Company believes that impairment allowances recorded in the financial statements correctly reflects net present value of expected future cash flows from these receivables and estimate is made based on the best available information.